jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 **Audience(s):**<br/>
-STEM students that want to focus on understanding a mathematical system without worrying about the algebraic details
+STEM students that want to focus on understanding a mathematical system without worrying about the algebraic details.

 **Format:**<br/>